yhyasyrian/programming-languages-together/README.md

 # programming-languages-together
 Have you ever crossed your mind how to run more than one programming language in one project?

- If the answer is yes, then you will like this post
+ If the answer is yes, then you will like this project

  I have always heard that the Facebook website is built in PHP but in the recent period, several other languages ​​have been used, such as Python to perform a specific function such as analyzing images and detecting defective ones